CosmoLike/cocoa/README.md

     $ source setup_cocoa_installation_packages

     $ source compile_external_modules

+    $ source start_cocoa

 Sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) may require a long time (~hours) depending on the supercomputer environment (System Option).
 It is possible to speed-up installation considerably by running `source setup_cocoa_installation_packages` on an interactive node w/ 16 threads, which is especially important in HPC environments where the the script needs to install all the required packages instead of relying on system's packages (such as NASA Pleiades or UofA Puma).
 However, for the Docker Installation, sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) should take only a few minutes.

+Once the user is done working on the Cocoa enviroment, type:

+    $ source stop_cocoa

 PS: Users are highly encouraged to read appendices [Further Information about the configuration files](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-configuration-files) and [Further Information about the difference between `compile_external_modules` and `start_cocoa` scripts](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-difference-between-compile_external_modules-and-start_cocoa-scripts) to learn more about the configuration files after running a few basic examples.